 - Naloxone (anti-opioid overdose medication) training is available throughout New York State at OASAS Addiction Treatment Centers (ATCs) as well as through the Department of Health registered training programs in local communities.
 Visit the OASAS Website for more information about the Heroin and Opioid Overdose Prevention Training sessions.

 - Provides an opportunity to participate in web-based training that is delivered by experts from OASAS and the provider network.
 This is a series of 90-minute programs designed to enhance the skills and knowledge of individuals working in the addictions field.
 Registration is required.
-Section determinations for the CASAC and/or CPP/CPS are identified on this site for each course.
+These courses satisfy credentialing requirements.

-- The National Center on Substance Abuse and Child Welfare offers online tutorials for specific target audiences.
-The tutorials focus on the subjects of substance abuse and child welfare; they support and facilitate collaboration between the child welfare system, the substance abuse treatment system and the courts.
-There is no cost to enroll in the online tutorials
+On-line self-tutorials that focus on the subjects of substance abuse and child welfare.
+The tutorials support and facilitate collaboration between the child welfare system, the substance abuse treatment system and the courts.
+For more information, go to http://www.ncsacw.samhsa.gov/training/default.aspx.
+These courses satisfy credentialing requirements.

-- The New York State Department of Health (DoH) offers training online.
-This training is offered to health and human service providers at no cost and include trainings on: Hepatitis, TB, LGBT, STDs and other related topics.
-The trainings have been reviewed and approved by OASAS to satisfy the requirements for CASAC, CPP or CPS initial credentialing and/or renewal.
+The New York State DOH’s Statewide Calendar of HIV/AIDS Training is available on-line at http://www.hivtrainingny.org/ These trainings are offered to health and human service providers at no cost and include trainings on: Hepatitis, TB, STDs and other related topics.
+These courses satisfy credentialing requirements.

 - OCFS offers training for mandated reporters in New York state so that every mandated reporter has the knowledge and skills to be able to: effectively report child abuse or maltreatment/neglect to the NYS Child Abuse and Maltreatment Register.
-These trainings satisfy the initial credentialing requirements for CASAC Section 4 and CPP/CPS Section 3 and the one-time requirement for renewal of the CASAC, CPGC, CPP and CPS.
+These courses satisfy credentialing requirements.

 Individuals who are not behavioral healthcare practitioners in New York State working in a not for profit setting, may complete these workshops, however, certificates of completion are not available; therefore, you will be unable to print and/or submit documentation for credentialing purposes.